Why are men still writing the policies and laws that affect women?

 As of 2025, women are under-represented in local councils, Parliament, and advisory positions that influence the laws regarding their safety, healthcare and reproductive rights.

-Despite claims that representation is “improving”, the majority of the laws that affect women are still made by men.
+Despite claims that representation is “improving”, the majority of the laws are still made by men.

 Image: Adobe Stock